rjanapa/rjanapa/Facebook Newsfeed.md

 <b>b.
 Feed publishing</b><br>

-<b>"Pull" model or Fan-out-on-load: </b><br>
+<b>"Pull" model: </b><br>

 This method involves keeping all the recent feed data in memory so that users can pull it from the server whenever they need it.
-Clients can pull the feed data on a regular basis or manually whenever they need it.

-Possible problems with this approach are

-1. New data might not be shown to the users until they issue a pull request,
-2. It’s hard to find the right pull cadence, as most of the time pull requests will result in an empty response if there is no new data, causing waste of resources.
+It’s hard to find the right pull cadence, as most of the time pull requests will result in an empty response if there is no new data, causing waste of resources.

 <b>"Push" model:</b><br>

 For a push system, once a user has published a post, we can immediately push this post to all the followers.
-The advantage is that when fetching feed you don’t need to go through your friend’s list and get feeds for each of them.
-It significantly reduces read operations.
-To efficiently handle this, users have to maintain a Long Poll request with the server for receiving the updates.
 A possible problem with this approach is that when a user has millions of followers (a celebrity-user) the server has to push updates to a lot of people.

 <b>Hybrid:</b><br>

-An alternate method to handle feed data could be to use a hybrid approach, i.e., to do a combination of fan-out-on-write and fan-out-on-load.
-Specifically, we can stop pushing posts from users with a high number of followers (a celebrity user) and only push data for those users who have a few hundred (or thousand) followers.
+An alternate method to handle feed data could be to use a hybrid approach, Specifically, we can stop pushing posts from users with a high number of followers (a celebrity user) and only push data for those users who have a few hundred (or thousand) followers.
 For celebrity users, we can let the followers pull the updates.
-Since the push operation can be extremely costly for users who have a lot of friends or followers, by disabling fanout for them, we can save a huge number of resources.
-Another alternate approach could be that, once a user publishes a post, we can limit the fanout to only her online friends.
-Also, to get benefits from both the approaches, a combination of ‘push to notify’ and ‘pull for serving’ end-users is a great way to go.
-Purely a push or pull model is less versatile.
+Since the push operation can be extremely costly for users who have a lot of friends or followers

-Feed Ranking#
-The most straightforward way to rank posts in a newsfeed is by the creation time of the posts, but today’s ranking algorithms are doing a lot more than that to ensure “important” posts are ranked higher.
-The high-level idea of ranking is first to select key “signals” that make a post important and then to find out how to combine them to calculate a final ranking score.

-More specifically, we can select features that are relevant to the importance of any feed item, e.g., number of likes, comments, shares, time of the update, whether the post has images/videos, etc., and then, a score can be calculated using these features.
-This is generally enough for a simple ranking system.
-A better ranking system can significantly improve itself by constantly evaluating if we are making progress in user stickiness, retention, ads revenue, etc.

-<b>Feed Ranking</b><br>

-The most straightforward way to rank posts in a newsfeed is by the creation time of the posts, but today’s ranking algorithms are doing a lot more than that to ensure “important” posts are ranked higher.
-The high-level idea of ranking is first to select key “signals” that make a post important and then to find out how to combine them to calculate a final ranking score.<br>

-More specifically, we can select features that are relevant to the importance of any feed item, e.g., number of likes, comments, shares, time of the update, whether the post has images/videos, etc., and then, a score can be calculated using these features.
-This is generally enough for a simple ranking system.
-A better ranking system can significantly improve itself by constantly evaluating if we are making progress in user stickiness, retention, ads revenue, etc.